-Students will be able to recognise and explain ethical and legal issues arising in taxation scenarios.
+Students will be able to evaluate how tax policy is developed to enhance sustainability and recognise and explain ethical and legal issues arising in taxation scenarios.
+This will include the concept of the tax gap and use of digital technology to minimise it.
 Where ethical dilemmas arise, students will be required to apply the five fundamental principles and guidance in the IESBA and ICAEW codes as well as other relevant guidance, including the Professional Conduct in Relation to Taxation (PCRT), to recommend and justify appropriate, legal actions.